Summary: ◀▼

 - Shift user to general task

-- A list of agents that the automation applies to.
-Automations can apply to all agents in an account or only specified agents.
+- The team members the automation applies to.
+Automations can target all team members in an account or only a selected group.

 How WFM automations work